Skip to main content

 Current Status: Sustain

-Under the Chartered Accountants Act of 1949, the ICAI is responsible for establishing initial professional development (IPD) and continuing development (CPD) requirements for Chartered Accountants.
-ICAI reports that its educational programming is reviewed on a periodic basis and that revised IES requirements have been incorporated.
+Under the Chartered Accountants Act, 1949, ICAI is responsible for establishing initial professional development and continuing professional development requirements for Chartered Accountants.
+ICAI has established a comprehensive education and training framework, including academic programs, practical experience requirements, professional examinations, and continuing professional development.

-Lastly, ICAI reports that it participates in the international standard-setting process by reviewing and responding to exposure drafts as issued by the IAESB along with direct participation in the IAESB meetings.
+In addition, ICAI participates in the international standard-setting process by reviewing and responding to exposure drafts issued by the IESBA.

 Current Status: Sustain